Zalexanninev15/PipPackagesUpdater/README.md

 ## Description

-A Python script for to update the pip utility and all installed packages (libraries) to the latest versions
+Script for to update the pip utility and all installed packages (libraries) to the latest versions

 ## Usage